Porterbrook: Porterbrook liveried locomotives

 Porterbrook has painted some locomotives in its purple house colours.
 Deltic D9016 was repainted in 1999 after Porterbrook sponsored its return to service.
 Class 47s 47807 and 47817 operated for Virgin CrossCountry in the late 1990s in Porterbrook livery as did 57601 for First Great Western from 2001, and 87002 for Virgin Trains West Coast from 2003.

-Initial fleet
+Assets

 The fleet Porterbrook inherited from British Rail in 1994 comprised: